Next Start

 Cost is an important factor to take into account when considering any type of training.
 Calculating the cost of your tuition upfront can help you plan accordingly, and it can also bring peace of mind knowing what will be expected of you financially.

-To learn more details about tuition at MMI, visit our Tuition page.
+To learn more details about tuition, visit our Tuition page.
 Here, you can utilize our complimentary Tuition Estimator to determine financial aid eligibility and any out-of-pocket costs.

 The good news is there are several ways you may be able to lower the cost of your education, including:

-• Scholarships & grants: UTI will make more than $15 million in scholarships and grants available in 2022 to students at its schools, including MMI.
+• Scholarships & grants: This year, UTI is making more than $15 million in scholarships and grants available to those who qualify.
 If you’re looking for scholarship and grant opportunities, be sure to visit our Scholarships & Grants page.
-Here, you can find links to scholarship information from various organizations, including SkillsUSA, TechForce Foundation and Imagine America.
+Here, you can find links to scholarship information from various organizations, including SkillsUSATechForce Foundation and Imagine America.

 • Working part-time: Working part-time while you train is a great way to help cover living expenses while also gaining valuable work experience to add to your résumé.
 At each UTI campus, there are Career Advisors who can help you find a local job that doesn’t interfere with your training.